Isoprenoids: 3. Other Membrane-Associated Isoprenoids

-Polyisoprenoid alcohols, such as dolichols, are ubiquitous if minor components, relative to the glycerolipids, of membranes of most living organisms from bacteria to mammals.
-They are hydrophobic linear polymers, consisting of up to twenty isoprene residues or a hundred carbon atoms (or many more in plants especially), linked head-to-tail, with a hydroxy group at one end (α-residue) and a hydrogen atom at the other (ω-end).
-In dolichols (or dihydropolyprenols), the double bond in the α-residue is hydrogenated, and this distinguishes them from the polyprenols with a double bond in the α-residue.
+Polyisoprenoid alcohols, such as dolichols, are ubiquitous if minor components relative to the glycerolipids of membranes of most living organisms from bacteria to mammals.
+They are hydrophobic linear polymers, consisting of 7 to 24 isoprene residues or a hundred carbon atoms (or many more in plants especially), linked head-to-tail with a hydroxy group at one end (α-residue) and a hydrogen atom at the other (ω-end).
+In polyprenols there is a double bond in the α-residue, while in dolichols (or dihydropolyprenols), this double bond is hydrogenated.

-Polyisoprenoid alcohols are further differentiated by the geometrical configuration of the double bonds into three subgroups, i.e., di-trans-poly-cis, tri-trans-poly-cis, and all-trans.
-For many years, it was assumed that polyprenols were only present in bacteria and plants, especially photosynthetic tissues, while dolichols were found in mammals or yeasts, but it is now known that dolichols can also occur at low levels in bacteria and plants, while polyprenols have been detected in animal cells.
+Polyisoprenoid alcohols are further differentiated by the geometrical configuration of the double bonds into three subgroups, i.e., di-trans-poly-cis, tri-trans-poly-cis and all-trans.
+For many years, it was assumed that polyprenols were only present in bacteria and plants, especially photosynthetic tissues, while dolichols were found in mammals or yeasts, but it is now known that dolichols can occur at low levels in bacteria and plants, while polyprenols have been detected in animal cells.
+A further class of linear polyprenols has been identified in some plant species and termed ‘alloprenols’, which have an unsaturated structure but with an unusual trans isoprene unit at the α-position.
 Solanesol is a related and distinctive plant product with trans double bonds only and is a precursor of plastoquinone.

-Biosynthesis of the basic building block of dolichols, e.g. isopentenyl diphosphate, follows either the mevalonate pathway or a more recently described methylerythritol phosphate pathway discussed in relation to cholesterol biosynthesis elsewhere on this site.
+Biosynthesis of the basic building block of dolichols, e.g., isopentenyl diphosphate, follows either the mevalonate pathway or a more recently described methylerythritol phosphate pathway discussed in relation to sterol biosynthesis elsewhere on this site.
 Farnesyl pyrophosphate is the primary precursor in the biosynthesis of polyprenols and is the branch-point in sterol/isoprene biosynthesis (see our web page on plant sterols), depending on the nature of the organism (see a further note below).
-Subsequent formation of the linear prenyl chain is accomplished by cis-prenyl transferases that catalyse the condensation of isopentenyl pyrophosphate and farnesyl pyrophosphate and then the growing the allylic prenyl diphosphate chain.
+Subsequent formation of the linear prenyl chain is accomplished by cis-prenyl transferases that catalyse the condensation of isopentenyl pyrophosphate and farnesyl pyrophosphate and then the growing allylic prenyl diphosphate chain.
 The end products are polyprenyl pyrophosphates, which are dephosphorylated first to polyprenol phosphate and thence to the free alcohol.
 Finally, a specific reductase has been identified from human tissues that catalyses the reduction of the double bond in position 2 to produce dolichols.
-There is a family of cis-prenyl transferases, present in both eukaryotes and bacteria, that in addition to the synthesis of dolichols can catalyse the formation of isoprenoid carbon skeletons from neryl pyrophosphate (C10) to natural rubber (C>10,000), including the polyisoprenoid phosphates involved in protein glycosylation as discussed in the next section.
+There is a family of cis-prenyl transferases in both eukaryotes and bacteria that, in addition to the synthesis of dolichols, can catalyse the formation of isoprenoid carbon skeletons from neryl pyrophosphate (C10) to natural rubber (C>10,000), as well as the polyisoprenoid phosphates involved in protein glycosylation as discussed in the next section.

 6. Polyisoprenoid Phosphates and Glycosylation of Proteins

-Glycosylated phosphopolyisoprenoid alcohols are the carriers of oligosaccharide units for transfer to proteins and as glycosyl donors, i.e., they are substrates for glycosyl transferases for the biosynthesis of glycans in a similar manner to the cytosolic sugar nucleotides.
-They differ from the latter in their intracellular location, with the lipid portion in the membrane of the endoplasmic reticulum and the oligosaccharide portion specifically located either on the cytosolic or lumenal face of the membrane.
+Glycosylated phospho-polyisoprenoid alcohols are the carriers of oligosaccharide units for transfer to proteins and as activated glycosyl donors (N- and O‑linked) with conserved structures in eukaryotes, archaea and bacteria, they are substrates for glycosyl transferases for the biosynthesis of complex glycans in a similar manner to the cytosolic sugar nucleotide-diphosphate donors but in cellular regions where the latter are absent.
+The lipid portion is anchored in the membrane of the endoplasmic reticulum while the phosphate-oligosaccharide portion is located either on the cytosolic or lumenal face of the membrane.
 The degree of unsaturation and chain-length of the product are important for recognition by the enzymes in the next stage of the pathway.

-Undecaprenylphosphate: Most other bacteria use undecaprenyl-diphosphate-oligosaccharide as a glycosylation agent in a similar way for the biosynthesis of peptidoglycan, the main component of most bacterial cell walls and a structure unique to bacteria, of many other cell-wall polysaccharides, including lipopolysaccharides, O-antigenic polysaccharides and capsular polysaccharides, and of N-linked protein glycosylation in both in Gram-negative and Gram-positive bacteria.
-Undecaprenyl phosphate (a C55 isoprenoid), also referred to as bactoprenol, is the essential lipid intermediate.
-It differs from the dolichol phosphates mainly in that the terminal unit is unsaturated, and is synthesised by the addition of eight units of isopentenyl pyrophosphate to farnesyl pyrophosphate, a reaction catalysed by undecaprenyl pyrophosphate synthase in the cytoplasm, followed by the removal of a phosphate group.
+Undecaprenylphosphate: Most other bacteria use undecaprenyl-diphosphate-oligosaccharide as a glycosylation agent in the same way for the biosynthesis of peptidoglycan, the main component of most bacterial cell walls and a structure unique to bacteria, of many other cell-wall polysaccharides, including lipopolysaccharides, O-antigenic polysaccharides and capsular polysaccharides, and of N‑linked protein glycosylation in both in Gram-negative and Gram-positive bacteria.
+Undecaprenyl phosphate (a C55 isoprenoid), sometimes referred to as bactoprenol, is the essential lipid intermediate.
+It differs from the dolichol phosphates mainly in that the terminal unit is unsaturated and is synthesised by the addition of eight units of isopentenyl pyrophosphate to farnesyl pyrophosphate, a reaction catalysed by undecaprenyl pyrophosphate synthase in the cytoplasm, followed by the removal of a phosphate group.
 Undecaprenyl phosphate is required for the synthesis and transport of glycans for external polymer formation.
-Thus, glycans are covalently transferred to the carrier lipid by membrane-embedded or membrane-associated enzymes using nucleotide-activated precursors.
-For example, the carrier lipid with GlcNAc-MurNAc-peptide monomers, i.e., as lipid II, is hydrophilic and is then transported across the cytoplasmic membrane to external sites for peptidoglycan formation.
-Similarly, it is required for synthesis of lipoteichoic acids and lipopolysaccharide O-antigens.
+Thus, glycans are covalently linked to the carrier lipid by membrane-embedded or membrane-associated enzymes using nucleotide-activated precursors.
+For example, the carrier lipid with GlcNAc-MurNAc-peptide monomers, i.e., as lipid II, is hydrophilic and is then transported across the cytoplasmic membrane to external sites for peptidoglycan formation and for synthesis of lipoteichoic acids and lipopolysaccharide O‑antigens.

-Lipid II: Undecaprenyl diphosphate-MurNAc-pentapeptide-GlcNAc, often simply termed lipid II, is the last significant lipid intermediate in the construction of the peptidoglycan cell wall in bacteria (Lipid I is the biosynthetic precursor lacking the N-acetylgluosamine residue).
-This molecule must be translocated from the cytosolic to the exterior membrane of the organism, and three different protein classes have been identified that can accomplish this of which ATP-binding cassette (ABC) transporters are best characterized.
+Lipid II: Undecaprenyl diphosphate-MurNAc-pentapeptide-GlcNAc, often simply termed lipid II, is the last significant lipid intermediate in the construction of the peptidoglycan cell wall in bacteria (lipid I is the biosynthetic precursor lacking the N-acetylglucosamine residue).
+This molecule must be translocated from the cytosolic to the exterior membrane of the organism, and three different protein classes have been identified that can accomplish this, of which the MurJ flippase of E. coli is best characterized.
 Once across the membrane, lipid II is cleaved to provide the MurNAc-pentapeptide-GlcNAc monomer, which undergoes polymerization and cross linking to form the complex peptidoglycan polymer that provides strength and shape to bacteria.
-The undecaprenyl-pyrophosphate remaining is hydrolysed to undecaprenyl phosphate by a membrane-integrated member of the type II phosphatidic acid phosphatase family and is recycled back to the interior of the membrane by an as yet unidentified transport mechanism.
-The turnover rate is very high so the lipid II cycle is considered to be the rate-limiting step in peptidoglycan biosynthesis.
-There is also some evidence that lipid II has a function on the inner leaflet of the cytoplasmic membrane in organizing the proteins of the cytoskeleton.
+The undecaprenyl-pyrophosphate remaining is hydrolysed to undecaprenyl phosphate by a membrane-integrated member of the type II phosphatidic acid phosphatase family and is recycled back to the interior of the membrane by an unidentified transport mechanism.
+The turnover rate is very high, so the lipid II cycle is considered to be the rate-limiting step in peptidoglycan biosynthesis.
+There is some evidence that lipid II has a function on the inner leaflet of the cytoplasmic membrane in organizing the proteins of the cytoskeleton.
 Because of its highly conserved structure and accessibility on the surface membrane, synthesis and transport of lipid II is considered an important target for the development of novel antibiotics.

-In a few prokaryotes, the membrane intermediate has a polyprenyl-monophosphate-glycan structure instead of lipid II, and undecaprenyl-phosphate-L-4-amino-4-deoxyarabinose is involved in lipid A modification in Gram-negative bacteria, for example.
-There are obvious parallels with the involvement of glycosylated phosphopolyisoprenoid alcohols as carriers of oligosaccharide units for transfer to proteins and as glycosyl donors in higher organisms (see above).
+In a few prokaryotes, the membrane intermediate has a polyprenyl-monophosphate-glycan structure instead of lipid II, and undecaprenyl-phosphate-L-4-amino-4-deoxyarabinose is involved in lipid A modification in Gram-negative bacteria.
+There are obvious parallels with the involvement of glycosylated phospho-polyisoprenoid alcohols as carriers of oligosaccharide units for transfer to proteins and as glycosyl donors in higher organisms (see above).

 7. Farnesyl Pyrophosphate and Related Compounds

 Farnesyl pyrophosphate is a key intermediate in the biosynthesis of sterols such as cholesterol, and it is the donor of the farnesyl group in the biosynthesis of dolichols and polyprenols (see above) as well as for the isoprenylation of many proteins (see the web page on proteolipids).
-However, it is also known to mediate various biological reactions in its own right via interaction with a specific receptor.
+It is known to be a mediator of various biological reactions via an interaction with a specific receptor.
 It is synthesised by two successive phosphorylation reactions of farnesol.

 - Chehade, M.H. and 14 others.
 A soluble metabolon synthesizes the isoprenoid lipid ubiquinone.
 Cell Chem.
 Biol., 26, 482-492.e7 (2019); DOI.